smurthys/smurthys.github.io/engagement.md

 Finally, over the years, I have come to believe that a successful engagement has both support and participation from institutional leaders (dean, principal, director, provost, and so on depending on the organizational structure).
 Thus, I generally entertain inquiries only from insitutions where the leadership demonstrably understands and promotes the value of the engagement.
+(I do make exceptions.)

 ### Engagement Process